victoria-lokteva/Performance-Monitoring-of-Object-Detection/README.md

 * **Max Pooling**

-Max pooling selects the maximum pixel value of the input matrix.
+Max pooling selects the brightest pixel of the input matrix.
 It allows to retain the most prominent features of the feature map like edges.
 However, it rejects a sufficient amount of information, missing out on some details.
 Max pooling is also extremely effective in cases of objects placed on a dark background.